-The reason to believe this is that one of the requirements that the solution must fulfill in order to be an effective description of the DH states is to preserve 1/2 of the supersymmetries, which strongly constrains the form of the solution.\footnote{See e.g. \cite{Fontanella:2019avn}.} This, in turn, seems to be incompatible with having a regular horizon.
+The reason to believe this is that one of the requirements that the solution must fulfill in order to be an effective description of the DH states is to preserve half of the supersymmetries, which strongly constrains the form of the solution\footnote{See Appendix~\ref{app:susy}.} in a way which seems to be incompatible with having a regular horizon.

 Finally, let us point out that our results, together with those of \cite{Cano:2018hut}, would indicate that the degeneracy of DH states cannot be accounted for solutions with a regular horizon.
 Alternatively, it might be possible to reproduce it by counting the degeneracy of fuzzball solutions, as proposed in \cite{Mathur:2018tib}.
 This is a possibility that we would like to address in the future.
 Another task that is left for future work is to investigate the effect of higher-derivative corrections on the microstate geometries of the D1-D5 system \cite{Giusto:2004xm}, which are obtained from the solutions studied in Section~\ref{sec:smallblackrings} by performing a set of S- and T-duality transformations.